amir811537/radiant-riches-job-task/README.md

 ## Live Demo

-Visit the live demo: [Radiant Riches Job Task](https://65e09a5930a8a80b8c38b83c--incandescent-zuccutto-eb99f4.netlify.app/)
+Check out the live demo [here](https://65e09a5930a8a80b8c38b83c--incandescent-zuccutto-eb99f4.netlify.app/).

 ## Getting Started

 ### Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, make sure you have the following installed:

 - [Node.js](https://nodejs.org/) (v14 or later recommended)